tchan2/packet-gpu/README.md

 <br />

-## Create a Jupyter Notebook Without A Domain Name
+## Create a Jupyter Notebook without a Domain Name
 To check your installations, install necessary packages, and create an insecure Jupyter notebook without a domain name in a Conda environment, run these commands:

 ```